Mathematics: Analysis and Approaches SL

 Activities and assessment

-Teacher and students have regular opportunities to assess progress and attainment.
+Teacher and students have regular weekly opportunities to assess progress and attainment.
 Some activities assess student achievement against formal criteria, such as worksheets, problem sets or quizzes.
-Learning is also supported with discussion forums and journals in the online classroom.
+Learning is also supported with discussion forums, journals, email, and regular live lessons in the online classroom.

 Advice from our teachers

-In order to succeed, it is recommended students commit five to six hours a week.
+In order to succeed, it is recommended students set aside five to six hours a week.

 Benefits to students

-Taking Mathematics: Analysis and Approaches SL will enable students to:
+Taking Mathematics: Analysis and Approaches SL online will enable students to:

 - develop independence in learning and time-management